MelodicTyper/guym/README.md

+# This is a vibecoded tool made for just me, not my code

 # Guym - Your Personal Gym Companion

 Guym is a full-stack web application designed to help you manage your workout routines.
 It allows you to create workout templates, start workout sessions, and track your progress.